skver0/tetel-vault/infoemeltangol/Libraries.md

 		- teen's
 		- children's
 	- collection group
-		-  specialty focused, whose collection of litreture is regurarly controlled by the library, all of the literature in it is labelled by topic, timeline, and circumstances.
+		- specialty focused, whose collection of literature is regularly controlled by the library, all of the literature in it is labelled by topic, timeline, and circumstances.
 	- user group
-		- person or collection of people, who are using the library there for common library services.
-The motivation of the user can be much more vast, from entertainment to researching.
+		- person or collection of people, who are using the library for common library services.
+The motivation of the user can be vast from entertainment to researching, and anything in between.
 ---
 -  **National library definition**
-	- National libraries are libraries, that are specialized on litretures, and metarials, that are related to the given country. in the hungarian national library they don't necesarrily have contents in only hungarian language, but any language given, that it's content is relatod to the country, in some way.
+	- National libraries are libraries, that are specialized on literatures, and materials, that are related to the given country.
+In the Hungarian national library they don't necessarily have contents in only Hungarian language, but any language given, that it's content is related to the country, in some way.
 ---
-- **The role of the national Széchenyi Library in the hungarian library system.**
+- **The role of the national Széchenyi Library in the Hungarian library system.**
-	- it collect's all types of hungarian materials, books etc.
+	- it collects all types of Hungarian materials, books etc.
-	- it has to register all official document that is written in hungarian
+	- it has to register all official document that is written in Hungarian
-	- anyone who creates a book or official material in hungarian, has to provide 6 copyies to the national Library
+	- anyone who creates a book or official material in Hungarian, has to provide 6 copies to the national Library
 ---
 - **Short history of the National Széchenyi Library**
-	- was founded in 1802 by hungarian aristocrat Széchenyi Ferenc
+	- was founded in 1802 by Hungarian aristocrat Széchenyi Ferenc
-	- The vast hungarian collection which he collected around the world, he donated to the library as a base
+	- The vast Hungarian collection which he collected around the world, he donated to the library as a base
-	- for 200 years the library was merged with the Hungarian National museum which collected a all types of hungarian related relics, archeological pieces, and litreture
+	- for 200 years the library was merged with the Hungarian National museum which collected a all types of Hungarian related relics, archeological pieces, and literature.
-	- 1949 the library demerged into a seperate entity, with it's current name
+	- 1949 the library unmerged into a separate entity, with its current name
 	- 1985 the library moved to the Buda castle palace
 ---
 - **Library services**
-	- registration (people registering into the cataloge of the library)
+	- registration (people registering into the catalogue of the library)
 	- rental of books
 	- books usage inside the library
 	- providing information and help